Quantum Gravity Constraints on Fine Structure Constant from GUP in Braneworlds: Fine structure constant from GUP in Higher-dimensional space

 Thus, the minimization of the Eq. (\ref{DeltaX}) is guaranteed for $\left(\Delta p_{i}\right)_{\mathrm{max}}=\hbar/\beta l_{D}$, such that now we can define an intermediate length scale bellow which we expect that signals of new physics appear \citep{DAS2008},

 As we will see later, the existence of this new intermediate length scale ensures that $\beta\thickapprox1$ and, in addition, effects of Quantum Gravity can be measurable.

 Here we must also state that, without loss of generality, one has assumed that the additional terms to uncertainty present on the Eq. (\ref{GUP}) are due to gravitational interaction since the coupling constant is the higher-dimensional gravitational constant $G_{D}$.
-Finally, notice that by a direct inspection from HUP, $\Delta x\Delta p\geq\hbar/2$, and the GUP's Eq. (\ref{GUP}), it is possible to define an effective Planck constant
+Finally, note that by a direct inspection from HUP, $\Delta x\Delta p\geq\hbar/2$, and the GUP Eq. (\ref{GUP}), it is possible to define an effective Planck constant

 Now, let us analyze the solution for the momentum uncertainty from Eq. (\ref{GUP}), aiming to determine the effective Planck constant corrected due to the GUP in the braneworld framework.
 So, from Eq. (\ref{GUP}), we find the uncertainty for the momentum as follows: